rtaylor034/axbind_2/README.md

 AxBind is program intended to automate the task of editing multiple dotfiles when making a single abstract change to keybindings/colors/etc.

-This is achieved through user-defined maps of key-value pairs that are "applied" to all/specified text files of a directory (ex: ~/.config).
+This is achieved through user-defined mappings that are applied to all/specified text files of a directory (ex: ~/.config).

-Beyond basic key-value replacement, mapping behavior can further be manipulated per-file (i.e. remapping, text functions, layering multiple maps, etc.).
+Beyond basic key-value replacement, mapping behavior can be further controlled per-file (i.e. remapping, text functions, layering multiple maps, etc.).

 AxBind is written in Rust and all configuration files of AxBind use [toml] syntax.

 # Documentation

-For quickly getting started, an [example configuraton] is provided with sensible defaults and guiding comments.
+For quickly getting started, an [example configuraton] is provided with reasonable defaults and guiding comments.

 ## Master Config File